Anti-Patterns in Tech Cost Management: Bad Cloud Strategy

 Forest Brazeal, who is far smarter than I am, wrote a great piece about when you should or shouldn’t go to the cloud.
 I’m not going to steal his words, but encourage you to read them directly.
 Forest also quite effectively addresses DHH‘s rants against cloud.

 However, I have some comments.
 First, as you’ll see in my slide, I’ve replaced some of the wording on his matrix.
 Since he’ll be at SCaLE, I hope he’ll be present to comment on them.
-To me, the x axis on that matrix is “rate of change” in a company, not “rate of growth.”
+[Follow up: We spoke privately and he agreed with me.]
+To me, the x axis on that matrix is “rate of I.T. change” in a company, not “rate of growth.”
 While the two are correlated, they are not the same.
-I have seen some companies (particularly in entertainment) who have lots of change on an ongoing basis, even when growth is tepid.
-I’ve seen others (healthcare comes to mind) where there is strong growth, but where change is always slow.
+“Scaling up” does not imply change in the environment.
+In fact, scaling up automatically is one of the major benefits of the cloud!
+I have seen companies (particularly in entertainment) who have lots of change on an ongoing basis, even when growth is tepid.
+I’ve seen others (healthcare comes to mind) where there is strong growth due to demographics, but where more fundamental I.T. change is always slow.

-In my opinion if your environment doesn’t change much over time, the cloud kind of tilts against you.
-Scaling does not necessarily imply much change, which is why I explicitly note the difference.
+If your environment doesn’t change much over time, the cloud kind of tilts against you.

 So should you cloud?